valerielnd/Amazon_Vine_Analysis/README.md

 Once we had the dataframe, we transformed it into the following four separate DataFrames that match the table schema in pgAdmin:

 1. The customers_table DataFrame
-	*	To create this dataFrame, we used the groupby() function on the customer_id column and the to count all the customers, we used the the agg() and count functions:
+	*	To create this dataFrame, we used the groupby() function on the customer_id column and to count all the customers, we used the the agg() and count functions:
 		![customer_dataframe](https://github.com/valerielnd/Amazon_Vine_Analysis/blob/main/customer_table.png)